 How to Read Your 401(k) Statements

-Still, many investment professionals say 401(k) fees are hiding in plain sight.
+Many investment professionals say 401(k) fees are hiding in plain sight.
 Administrators don’t send bills every year to demonstrate how much you’re paying for plan management and services.
 They also don’t itemize fees on statements.

-Instead, fees are shown about the plan’s reduced net returns.
+Instead, fees are shown through the plan’s reduced net returns.
 When you receive a 401(k) statement, check for labels like “Total Asset-Based Fees,” “Total Operating Expenses As a %” or “Expense Ratios.”
 These technical terms aren’t very participant-friendly, but it is possible to figure out what the numbers represent.

 How to Avoid 401(k) Fees